 Spring is here and that means it’s the perfect time to organize and clean up the house.
 Keeping a clean home is important, especially in homes where seniors may no longer be able to keep up with regular housekeeping chores themselves.
+Spring cleaning is the perfect time for seniors to improve the condition of their home and benefit their home life.

 A complete home cleaning will help reduce indoor allergens and toxins, and improve home health and safety for better senior living.
 If your senior loved one’s home could use a good cleaning this spring, follow these tips to get the job done: